 The tilt control must be adjusted in order to offer maximum resistance to the back when the latter tilts backward.

 And what’s needed left is a simple furniture moving tray or wooden dolly.
 It can be found in all DIY stores, or you can build one yourself

 And that, my friends, changes everything.

 And why does it change everything?

-Because on the one hand, it allows the feet and legs to move without even paying attention, and on the other hand, it allows for sitting while keeping the legs stretched.
+Because first, it allows the feet and legs to move without even paying attention, and second, it allows for sitting while keeping the legs stretched.

 And that, for those of you who suffer from sciatica or herniated disc: you may have already found that it is more comfortable.

 It's not just about comfort!

 Pay attention to what happens when you sit and stretch your legs: the pelvis naturally changes direction to follow the movement of the legs.

 As a consequence, the upper body weight that is usually supported by the lower back when sitting down in a conventional manner, is now mostly supported by the muscles in the back of the thighs, but also through the upper back, thanks to the tilting mechanism of the chair.

 And the upper body is not far or more than half of the total weight of the body, which puts pressure on the lower back when sitting classically.